Annabellexsmith/Medication-Reference-Guide-Application/README.md

 # Medication-Reference-Guide-Application
-MEN Stacked CRUD app completed from Software Engineering Bootcamp at General Assembly
+Medication Reference Guide is a MEN Stacked CRUD application which I completed during my time in the Software Engineering Bootcamp at General Assembly.
+This project was inspired by my time working as an Oncology nurse.
+As a nurse, you administer a wide range of medications and need to be able to give it safely.
+As such, there is a variety of ways nurses keep their notes on different medications.
+This project is combination of my passion for ensuring patients receive safe and effient care with my skills I'm learning at General
+Assembly.

 <div id="header" align="center">